 Organizations also need to be cautious.
 The motivations for various corporate engagement efforts matter a lot.
 Professor Donia’s research shows that employees may perceive their organization’s corporate social responsibility (CSR) as genuine or self-serving, and these perceptions have an impact on employee satisfaction, performance, and other outcomes.
 She reminds corporate leaders of the value of engaging in social causes for the right reasons:

 “What we most need is genuine CSR that aims to really help in this time of need.
-Employees of such organizations are likely to experience a greater sense pride and commitment toward their employer.
+Employees of such organizations are likely to experience a greater sense of pride and commitment toward their employer.
 In contrast, employees are not likely to respond positively to their organization if they perceive it as launching a COVID-19 campaign simply for the purpose of boosting reputation and increasing profit.
 Such perceptions will almost certainly lead to cynicism and distrust of their employer.”